ainblockchain/ain-blockchain/tools/cert-kpi/consensus-gossip-repair.md

 the mounted chain remains read-only during preflight.
 This fixes logger scratch storage without making the image writable, changing file permissions or bypassing the native head guard.
 The failed preflight and its same-target replay are kept.

+## Native replay of the first-segment synchronization stall

+Node4 was recovered at18:19:53 UTC with its original23,087 block files and snapshot reused byte-for-byte; no stop signal was sent to the previously exited instance.
+The other nine chain nodes and model/trainer/API instances were unchanged.
+Its new process stayed alive with nine inbound/nine outbound peers, but CHAIN_SYNCING remained at23086 while its notarized pool reached23105.
+This is not a new crash.
+At18:30, a private capture of that same live instance verified19 pending blocks, 200 signatures, one tip at23105 and the original16-block tail.
+The inspector closed.

+The native protocol requested segments only from the finalized height.
+The first 20 blocks were correctly executed, but lacked the three consecutive notarized epochs needed to finalize.
+The next request therefore fetched the same first segment rather than the blocks that could advance finality.
+Its same-cursor throttle could also suppress the immediate follow-up until another event arrived.

+`replay-chain-sync.js` copies the actual original prefix and verified snapshot into disposable storage, then drives native `handleChainSegment`, DB validation and finalization with real subsequent ledger blocks and simulated socket frames.
+It starts no live P2P network, epoch timer or new chain.
+Six requests on the old image repeatedly used23086, ending at finalized23086/notarized23105.
+The corrected image requests23086→23105→23124→23143 and finalizes23159, matching the independent original ledger hash.
+The73 observed `Transaction.verifyTransaction` calls are that method's calls, not a claim about every lower-level signature operation.

+The per-peer cursor advances only to a notarized block with a retained executed DB and a contiguous branch rooted at the actual finalized block.
+Missing DB, unnotarized/seen-only blocks, wrong heights, lost branches and different ancestry fall back to finalized height.
+Peer reset/reassignment clears the cursor; failed native merges retain the existing reset behavior.
+Heartbeat retries only a CHAIN_SYNCING process, respecting the existing duplicate-request throttle.
+It does not restart the process, change the finalized height directly, or weaken native signature/state/epoch/quorum checks.
+Servers still receive the existing segment-request format and need no new wire endpoint.

+The focused11 cursor/heartbeat cases and existing suites pass128 Node +58 native
+Mocha tests (186), selected lint and shell checks.
+Native red/green replay is a separate real-data experiment, not eleven real-network recoveries or a TPS test.
+The live-node fix requires a NEW reviewed software-repair plan with fresh finalized-history bridges, all19 retained pending hashes, full-volume backup and the exact target disk/seed height gate.
+It is planned maintenance for the proven cursor defect, never a restart solely because an observation timed out.